merovex-archival/merovex.github.io/_posts/2015-06-28-a-geekier-side-of-me-and-pmwiki.markdown

 image: 288389345_pmwiki_o.png
 categories:
 - Diary
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "The developer side of me keeps tweaking my writing toolchain.
-I keep coming back to PmWiki, and wrote a Sublime Text plugin to help me do it the way I want to."
+description: The developer side of me keeps tweaking my writing toolchain.
+I keep coming back to PmWiki, and wrote a Sublime Text plugin to help me do it the way I want to.
 author: Ben Wilson
+tags:
+- Diary
 ---
 <!--Lead Paragraph-->
 I started programming in 1982 as a pre-teen, and keep going back to those skills at the best times.
 Or, when I should be writing, I'm playing with my writing [toolchain](http://en.wikipedia.org/wiki/Toolchain).
 Late in December 2014, I wrote a plugin for Sublime Text for PmWiki.